A “Rinse and Repeat” Playbook for Crushing Your Competitors

 Read on to get the most comprehensive SEM playbook for crushing your competitors.

-Select the Right Competitor Sites
+Step 1: Select the Right Competitor Sites

 Second, use a service like RankWatch to discover additional competitors and see how competitors are trending.
 After logging into RankWatch, click on the “Competitors” section and select the ones you’d like to compare.
 You’ll see a few details on how each competitor appears in search engine results.
 More importantly, the display will show how each of the chosen competitor’s ranking is trending.
 Focus on those competitors that are trending upward as opposed to those that are falling.